Bhobhar: Production

 Shooting of the film Bhobhar was completed in October 2010.
 After two and a half months of post-production, the film was sent to several national and international film festivals with subtitles in English.
 The film is majorly in Rajasthani language to suit the milieu of the story.
 This is a Harbinger Creations production directed by Gajendra S. Shrotriya.

 Music

 Ramkumar Singh created the lyrics and Amit Ojha, the background score.

-Release

-After a successful round of national and international Film Festivals across the globe with subtitles in English, the film was released in theatres on 17 February 2012.
-Bhobhar had its World premiere at Corinth, Greece (CIFF) and the National premiere was held at Jaipur International Film Festival in 2011 (JIFF 2011).